treble-maker123/tmux-config/README.md

 3. Install the plugins by pressing `prefix + I`,
 4. Run `tmux source-file ~/.tmux.conf` to activate the changes.

+### Checking Colors

+To make sure your system is configured to display the correct colors, use [this bash script](https://gist.github.com/HaleTom/89ffe32783f89f403bba96bd7bcd1263) to double check your system's color palette.

 ### Starting Tmux on New Terminal Session

 Following [this StackExchange post](https://unix.stackexchange.com/questions/43601/how-can-i-set-my-default-shell-to-start-up-tmux), add `[ -z $TMUX ] && { tmux a -t default || exec tmux new -s default; }` to the end of the **.bashrc** file in your home directory (i.e. ~/) and run `source ~/.bashrc` to activate the changes.
 This will create a session called "default" and attach to it on shell session initialization, or attach to an existing session called "default" if it exists.